-Now that the holiday season is over—a time when most nonprofits and churches see the majority of their giving—it’s time to evaluate the quality of the donor information you accrued over the recent months, and whether it can be updated, corrected, or outright removed.
-By cleaning up your database, you’ll save yourself a headache when it comes to following up with donors over the coming year, or engaging them in your donor stewardship plans.
+Now that the holiday season is over—a time when most nonprofits and churches see the majority of their giving—it’s time to evaluate the quality of the donor information you accrued over the recent months, and whether it can be updated, corrected, or outright removed from your database.
+By doing some cleanup, you’ll save yourself a headache when it comes to donor management, following up with donors over the coming year, or engaging them in your donor stewardship plans.

 1. Delete Old Or Outdated Information

-When you’re asking for information from your donors, are you asking for their fax number, even though nobody sends faxes anymore?
-Sometimes organizations will get carried away with the quantity of information they ask from their donors, and sometimes potential donors will even be scared away by all the questions asked.
-It’s also important to remember that the more information you collect, the harder it will be to ensure everything stays up-to-date.
+When asking for information from your donors, are you asking for their fax number even though nobody sends faxes anymore?
+Organizations may get carried away with the quantity of information they ask from their donors.
+Sometimes potential donors will even be scared away by all the questions asked.
+It’s also important to remember the more information you collect, the harder it will be to ensure everything stays up to date.
 You should be eliminating questions that won’t be properly utilized and stick with collecting the information you know is important.

 2. Contact Your Contacts

-Though this point flies in the face of the previous one, asking for updates from your donors provides an opportunity to learn more about the people giving to your organization – Mary changed her name last year because she got married?
-This can be a good conversation starter if you ever run into her at that event you’re throwing next month.
+Though this point flies in the face of the previous one, asking for updates from your donors provides an opportunity to learn more about the people giving to your organization.
+Mary changed her name last year because she got married?
+This can be a good conversation starter if you run into her at that event you’re throwing next month.

-If you’re not the one contacting donors, then talk to those in your organization who are and ask them to make a habit of verifying donor contact information whenever they contact donors, or whenever donors contact them.
+If you’re not the one contacting donors, then talk to those in your organization who are.
+Ask them to make a habit of verifying donor contact information whenever they contact donors, or whenever donors contact them.

-If you’re using a software platform (like Aplos, for example) to send out emails to your donors, you should be able to see if what you sent was marked as spam.
+If you’re using a software platform (like Aplos, for example) to manage your donors, you should be able to see if emails you sent were marked as spam.
 Usually this means you need to reevaluate the message you’re sending, and whether it can be improved.
 There are also situations where an email you sent was automatically marked as spam because it closely resembled other spam emails.
 Either way, this means it’s time to decide if you need to approach how you contact your donors differently.

-Anyone who has to manage an online database will run into the inevitable problem of housing information that is wrong or needs to be updated.
-This is a fact of life when running an organization.
+Anyone who has the daunting task of donor management will run into the inevitable problem of housing information that is wrong or needs to be updated in their software.
+This is a fact of life when managing an organization.
 If you want to stay on top of this issue, then utilize the four methods described above.

-Do you feel like the software you’re using to manage your organization isn’t up to snuff?
+Do you feel like the software you’re using for nonprofit or church management isn’t up to snuff?
 Then check out Aplos Software, which exceeds at catering to all the needs of nonprofits and churches.
-Click here to learn more.